Pretty Good Phone Privacy: Introduction

 \section{Introduction}

-Cellular phone and data networks are an essential part of global communications infrastructure.
-In the United States, there are 129 cellular subscriptions for every 100 people and the total number of cellular subscriptions worldwide now stands at over 7.9 billion~\cite{worldbank}.
+Cellular phone and data networks are an essential part of the global communications infrastructure.
+In the United States, there are 124 cellular subscriptions for every 100 people and the total number of cellular subscriptions worldwide now stands at over 8.2 billion~\cite{worldbank}.
 Unfortunately, today's cellular architecture embeds privacy assumptions of a bygone era.
 In decades past, providers were highly regulated and centralized, few users had mobile devices, and data broker ecosystems were undeveloped.
 As a result, except for law enforcement access to phone records, user privacy was generally preserved.
+Protocols that underpin cellular communication embed an assumption of trusted hardware and infrastructure~\cite{3gpp.23.401}, and specifications for cellular backend infrastructure contain few formal prescriptions for preserving user data privacy.
+The result is that the locations of all users are constantly tracked as they simply carry a phone in their pocket, \textit{without even using it}.

+Much has been made of privacy enhancements in recent cellular standards (\eg, 5G), but such changes do nothing to prevent cellular carriers from tracking user locations.
+Worse still, the 5G push toward small cells results in much finer-grained location information, and thus tracking, than previous generations.

-Protocols for cell communication embed an assumption of trusted hardware and infrastructure~\cite{3gpp.23.401}, and specifications for cellular backend infrastructure contain few formal prescriptions for preserving user data privacy.
-The result is that the locations of all users are constantly tracked as they simply carry a phone in their pocket, \textit{without even using it}.\\[0.5ex] \textbf{Privacy violations by carriers.} In the last two years it has been extensively reported that mobile carriers have been selling and leaking mobile location data and call metadata of hundreds of millions of users~\cite{zdnet,nytimes-cell,adage,vice,vice2}.
-This behavior appears to have been legal and has left mobile users without a means of recourse due to the confluence of a deregulated industry, high mobile use, and the proliferation of data brokers in the landscape.
+\paragraph{Privacy violations by carriers.} In recent years it has been extensively reported that mobile carriers have been routinely selling and leaking mobile location data and call metadata of hundreds of millions of users~\cite{zdnet,nytimes-cell,adage,vice,vice2}.
+Unfortunately for users, this behavior by the operators appears to have been legal, and has left mobile users without a means of recourse due to the confluence of a deregulated industry, high mobile use, and the proliferation of data brokers in the landscape.
 As a result, in many countries every mobile user can be physically located by anyone with a few dollars to spend.
-This privacy loss is ongoing and is \emph{independent} of leakage by apps that users choose to install on their phones (which is a related but orthogonal issue).
+This privacy loss is ongoing and is independent of leakage by apps that users choose to install on their phones (which is a related but orthogonal issue).